Origins – by Mike Parcell and Chris Sugg.

 These early residents learned how to produce iron which we know from the bloomeries of the time.
 The Romans arrived here in the first century A.D. and quickly latched on to the abundance of iron ore and set to producing it for themselves.
 At this time the Romans built the London to Lewes road which passes the length of the parish.
 It is of interest to note that sections of the road have iron slag in their base to help with drainage.
 This suggests that the early folk had been very industrious.
 Another Roman road runs from the Wych Cross area to Upper Hartfield.
 It passes close to a Roman villa that had hot and cold running water and which itself was built inside a very ancient fortified enclosure.
 These roads must meet up but it is not known where

 The Saxons have left almost nothing on our patch which is disappointing considering the name of our county is said to derive from the land of the ‘South Saxons’.
 However, evidence of their activity is clear from the formation of The Hundred of Hartfield.
 Hundreds, established well before the Norman Conquest, were semi-autonomous areas with well-defined boundaries sufficient, it is thought, to support one hundred families.
-The Hundred of Hartfield composed of parts of the parishes of Hartfield, Withyham, Rotherfield and Buxted.
+The Hundred of Hartfield is composed of parts of the parishes of Hartfield, Withyham, Rotherfield and Buxted.
 It did not concern itself with Parish Boundaries which in any case probably did not exist at the time.
 It took its name from Hartfield, surely as being the most important settlement within it

 After the Norman Conquest in 1066 William soon became King of England and confiscated virtually all property and land from the owners.
 In the Domesday Book of 1086 the area of Hartfield (Hertevel) we are told was given to William’s half brother Robert de Montain, who, after William himself, was the second largest landowner in England.
 The book tells us, inter alia, that the late King Harold had owned properties here and that there was a Mill which in 1086 was taxed to the tune of 4 shillings and 350 eels.
 The site of this Mill is still to be seen today at Bolebroke Mill.